nicolo-tellini/LRSDAY-Patch/README.md

 **LRSDAY** performes chromosome-level end-to-end genome assembly and comprehensive annotations for *Saccharomyces* yeasts.</br>
-This dir contains an updated and simplified installation file that repair broken links and provide dependencies on Ubuntu OS for [LRSDAY](https://github.com/yjx1217/LRSDAY) v.1.6. </br>
+This dir contains an updated and simplified installation file redesigned to simplify the process of debugging.

-### Ubuntu dependencies
+The instructions provided help to meet the dependencies on Ubuntu OS for [LRSDAY](https://github.com/yjx1217/LRSDAY) v.1.6. </br>

+### before running  ```installer_UbOS.sh```

  Install the following packages :
  ```
  sudo apt-get install libbio-perl-perl